yb66/TextTube/README.md

 I use these, you can use them too!

+NOTE!
+This library is going through a *lot* of changes right now.
+Use directly at your peril!
+Feel free to take what you need from the source though, if you feel there may be something useful there.

 ### Link Reffing ###

 If you'd don't want your links inline and would prefer to have them at the bottom of the document, then you can use this: